rabbitmq/chef-cookbook/README.md

  * Ubuntu 18.04 through 20.04
  * Debian 10 (Buster) and 11 (Bullseye)
- * RHEL 7 and 8
+ * RHEL 8
- * CentOS 7 and 8
+ * CentOS Stream 8
  * Fedora 32 or later
- * Amazon Linux 2
+ * Amazon Linux 2022
  * Scientific Linux 7

 Those are the distributions currently used to run tests [with Kitchen](.kitchen.yml).

 ### Newer Versions

-Newer Debian, Ubuntu and RHEL/CentOS 8.x versions should work.
+Newer Debian, Ubuntu and RHEL/Fedora/CentOS Stream versions should work.

-### Older Versions

-CentOS 6.x, Ubuntu 16.04 and Debian 9 (Stretch) are no longer supported by modern RabbitMQ releases as they do not provide OpenSSL 1.1.

 ## Dependencies